fastovetsilya/ProbGBT/README.md

 4. The calibration set is used to compute nonconformity scores for each quantile.

-### Geospatial Regression
+### Example: Geospatial Regression

-ProbGBT excels at geospatial regression tasks, providing uncertainty estimates across geographical coordinates.
-Key capabilities include:
+ProbGBT can be effectively applied to geospatial regression tasks, where it provides uncertainty estimates across geographical coordinates.
+Here's how you can use it for such applications:

 1. **Spatial Distribution Modeling**:
-   - Captures how distributions vary across locations
+   - Model how distributions vary across locations
-   - Accounts for spatial patterns and relationships
+   - Capture spatial patterns and relationships

 2. **Location-specific Uncertainty**:
-   - Identifies areas with high prediction uncertainty
+   - Identify areas with high prediction uncertainty
-   - Helps in risk assessment and decision making
+   - Support risk assessment and decision making
-   - Provides both absolute and relative uncertainty measures
+   - Get both absolute and relative uncertainty measures
-   - Enables comparison of uncertainty across different price ranges and regions
+   - Compare uncertainty across different price ranges and regions

 3. **Smooth Interpolation**:
-   - Generates continuous prediction surfaces
+   - Generate continuous prediction surfaces
-   - Handles gaps in spatial coverage
+   - Handle gaps in spatial coverage

-4. **Geographic Visualization**:
-   - Creates informative prediction maps
-   - Shows uncertainty variations across regions

 <table>
   <tr>